the MAC:

 It is said, educational travel is the antidote for ignorance.

-Stands to reason that incessant educational travel, only at the MAC, is essential supplement to success.
+Stands to reason that the amount of educational travel, only at the MAC, is an essential contribution to success.

 INDEPENDENT STUDY -